JRodrigoF/JRodrigoFlores.github.io/_pages/cv.md

 ======

 * Data processing and data analysis of genomic data using python, perl and R
-* Excellent analytical capacity to discuss, carry on, propose new avenues, and drive research.
+* Analytical capacity to discuss, carry on, propose new avenues, and drive research.

 Publications